Journal of Samuel Kiechel

 Samuel Kiechel and his two companions reached Groß Oesingen three hours after nightfall.
 They rested for two hours before seeking an opportunity to continue their journey.
 Just after midnight, the travellers found a carter willing to take them along.

 It was rare in sixteenth-century Europe to travel at night.
 Towns and cities usually operated under a curfew, and their gates were locked.
-When Kiechel travelled at night, it was often due to necessity or because he was in a remote, rural area.
+When Kiechel travelled at night, it was often out of necessity or because he was in a remote rural area.
 The Lüneburg Heath could be considered such a remote location, at least according to Kiechel.
 Our traveller describes it as a flat plain with few trees or settlements.
 Sometimes, he saw no villages for miles.
 The inhabitants of the Heath breed sheep for a livelihood.

-Despite the middle of summer, it became very cold in the open heathland at night.
+Despite it being midsummer, it became very cold in the open heathland at night.
 Our traveller had to get off the cart and walk to stay warm.
 At dawn, the group reached another village on the other side of the Heath from Brunswick.
 The travellers then hired another cart driver to take them to Lüneburg, where they arrived in the evening.

 In Lüneburg